electron/electron/docs/api/service-workers.md

-## Class: ServiceWorkerContext
+## Class: ServiceWorkers

 > Query and receive events from a sessions active service workers.

 Process: [Main](../glossary.md#main-process)

-Instances of the `ServiceWorkerContext` class are accessed by using `serviceWorkerContext` property of a `Session`.
+Instances of the `ServiceWorkers` class are accessed by using `serviceWorkers` property of a `Session`.

 For example: